 Musical development from birth to age 5 is a wonderful process to watch unfold if you know what to look for.
-According to Dr. Daniel Levitin, author of This Is Your Brain On Music, the brain undergoes a period of rapid neural development during the first five years of life, so music heard during this time forms the basis for what we like, what moves us, and how it moves us.
+According to Dr. Daniel Levitin, author of This Is Your Brain On Music, the brain undergoes a period of rapid neural development during the first five years of life, so music heard during this time in child development forms the basis for what we like, what moves us, and how it moves us.

 In this post, I’ll share what to expect from infants and toddlers as they develop musically.

 Early Musical Exposure Sets the Tone for Life

 Each child moves at her own pace determined by a combination of genetics and environment.
 But, the earlier you start enriching your child’s musical environment, the greater the potential impact will be.
 In fact, research shows that enrichment during infancy development is particularly powerful (see Musical Milestones for Infants below).

 Children raised in an enriched musical environment find it easier and more pleasurable to learn to play an instrument which is just one of the benefits of music for children.
 They also have a greater understanding of music and can derive more pleasure from music for the rest of their lives.
 So, sing and dance with your baby as much as you can during his first few years of life.

 Musical Milestones for Infants (Birth to 12 Months)

 During the first months of life, an infant’s brain is absorbing the sounds around him.
 By the end of that first year, the brain starts to prioritize, building greater sensitivity to familiar sounds and less ability to distinguish unfamiliar sounds.
 Based on phonetic perception and brain development research, we believe that regular exposure to a variety of musical sounds is critical during the first year of life.